 We know cats love meat, but the type of meat that comes in burritos is typically seasoned, not to mention the sauce it comes with.
 Also, cheese is not necessarily very harmful to your furbaby but it’s still a dairy product, which isn’t good for felines because they are prone to lactose intolerance.

-While burritos can be safe for you cats at one point – without seasonings and spices – it’s best if you avoid them due to potential negative side-effects.
+While burritos can be safe for your cats at one point – without seasonings and spices – it’s best if you avoid them due to potential negative side effects.

 What about quesadillas?
 Are they safe for my cat?

 You may have wondered what’s the difference between these two tasty Mexican foods.
 While a burrito is a tortilla with fillings, made in a cylindrical shape, quesadillas are tortillas with grilled cheese.